Aloha,

 Wai'anapanapa State Park

 Located at the end of Waiʻanapanapa Road off Hana Highway, about four miles north of Hana (you pass it on your way in from Kahului).
-It's built around a shoreline where the ancient "King's Road” circumnavigated Maui.
-There are a black sand beach, several lava tubes, and a shoreline trail that is spectacular.
+The park is built around a shoreline where the ancient "King's Road” circumnavigated Maui.
+There is a black sand beach, several lava tubes, and a shoreline trail that is spectacular.
+Go there early in the morning, as it can get crowded with day-trippers by late morning.
+Reservations are required for everyone except Hawaii residents with a state ID.
+You can obtain your reservation here.

 Waioka Pond (the "Venus Pools")